 Writing

 The Great Writers Challenge started in 2021 when YWP writer Nightheart, then 16, wanted to introduce Young Writers Project to the incredible poets she was discovering.
-We're continuing the tradition by featuring a new poet or author every month, sharing their styles, themes, and contributions to the literary landscape.
-If you're inspired by the monthly challenges, please respond with your own writing.
+We're continuing the tradition by featuring poets and authors from around the world, sharing their styles, themes, and contributions to the literary landscape.
+If you're inspired by these challenges, please respond with your own writing.

 Writing